rboubaya75/DiscordBotTS/README.md

 Cron set-up: I have set-up Cron to fix the pause hour for my classmates, as we worked hard and couldn't see the time going...

+How to use this bot ?
+First, go to https://discord.com/developers/applications and create a bot.
+A token should be given to you.
+Use your personal token to run my bot.
+The script is written on Typscript, so could be run directly thanks to ts-node.
+There is no need to compile it in Javascript.
+So, you could simply run the main.js like this: ts-node main.js Feel free to add more functionalities, but do not forget to test them =) !
+See my test file to discover more.